 - Adequate organ function (lab results must be obtained within the 21-day window prior to randomization)

 - Hemoglobin ≥ the lower limit of normal (LLN) or 9g/dL

 - Serum creatinine ≤ 1.0 x upper limit normal (ULN), or calculated creatinine clearance ≥ 50 mL/min (Cockcroft Gault)

 - Aspartate aminotransferase (AST) serum glutamic oxaloacetic transaminase (SGOT) and/or alanine aminotransferase (ALT) serum glutamic pyruvic transaminase (SGPT) ≤ 2.5 x ULN (up to ≤ 5 x ULN in presence of liver metastasis).

 - Total bilirubin ≤ 1.5 x ULN

-- Consent to provide protocol-mandated tissue and blood samples for diagnostic and research purposes as a condition of enrollment into the trial.
+- Subjects must be willing to provide protocol-mandated tissue and blood samples for diagnostic and research purposes as a condition of enrollment into the trial.

 - Able to swallow pills, capsules or tablets.